liangkunn/Simple-Adversarial-Attack/README.md

 2. Then, add the gradient (or its sign for each pixel), multiplied by a small step size, to the original image

-3. clamp the modified image to make sure the values of each pixel are between [0,1]
+3. Clamp the modified image to make sure the values of each pixel are between [0,1]

 ## Visualization of original image and adversarial image for Mnist
 Model predicts digit 1 for original image, but predicts 9 if FGSM is implemented.
 This image is successfully attacked